Insights

 During the next three years, Susan’s district rose from the bottom 20% of the company’s 90 districts to the top 20%.

 Learn how to unleash the power of your culture.
-Start with accountability.
+Start with building accountability into your culture.

 Related Stories